bmorwood/generator-chaos/README.md

 Chaos is based on the carngorhm design pattern used to create flash / flex style web applications. http://en.wikipedia.org/wiki/Cairngorm_%28Flex_framework%29

-A Backbone generator that uses RequireJS for Yeoman that provides a functional boilerplate Backbone app out of the box.
-You also get access to a number of sub-generators which can be used to easily create individual models, views, collections and so on.

-This is technically a fork of the [official Yeoman Backbone.js generator](https://github.com/yeoman/generator-backbone) that has been heavily edited to suit my needs and coding style.
-I've added Jade templating and removed anything that I don't use or that I viewed as unnecessary.

 ## Usage

 Install yeoman using NPM.